 …and they’ll ask influencers to share it on Facebook, Twitter, LinkedIn and more.

-I recently promoted one of my posts on Quuu.
+Some time ago I promoted one of my posts on Quuu.
 And got a handful of shares from influential people in the digital marketing space:

 20. Republish Old Articles on LinkedIn

 LinkedIn is an awesome place to syndicate your content.

 For example, I published this study of YouTube ranking factors on my blog few years ago: